Hebilicious/form-actions-nuxt/README.md

 ### Server Loaders

 Server loaders allows you easily load data from the server in your components.
-Your file _must_ export a function named `loader`.
+Your file _must_ export an event handler named `loader`.
+Use the `defineServerLoader` helper for your convenience.
-They must also be in the `/server/actions` directory.
+They _must_ also be in the `/server/actions` directory.

 `/server/actions/books.ts`